Gusti Nurul: Career

 In 1936, Nurul was invited to Netherlands as a dancer at the marriage of Princess Juliana of the Netherlands and Prince Bernhard of Lippe-Biesterfeld.
 She traveled with a dance troupe using a Marnix ship from Surakarta in August 1936 and arrived in Den Haag on 1 December.
-Mangkunegara VII proposed the Sari Manunggal dance which will be performed by Gusti Nurul to be included in the core agenda of the wedding, but the wedding committee objected to this suggestion as the time of preparations being tight and complicated.
+Mangkunegara VII proposed the Sari Manunggal dance which would be performed by Gusti Nurul to be included in the core agenda of the wedding, but the wedding committee objected to this suggestion as the time of preparations being tight and complicated.
 However, the committee later accepted after being convinced by Mangkunegara VII.

 On 6 January 1937, Nurul performed the Sari Manunggal dance accompanied by the chanting of the gamelan Kiai Kanyut Mesem which was played from Mangkunegaran temple in Surakarta.
 Her performance was watched by Dutch state officials, kings and queens from various countries, as well as the bride and groom.
 The gamelan was broadcast live via the Solosche Radio Vereeniging (SRV) radio station to the Netherlands without a cable and the quality of the waves at that time had disturbed the gamelan sound from SRV radio.
 GKR Timur, who was sitting near the stage, accompanied Nurul on the dances process.
-After Nurul finished the dance, Queen Wilhelmina of the Netherlands approached Mangkunegara VII and GKR Timur saying that she have never seen a dance so beautiful, and later praised Nurul's performance.
+After Nurul finished the dance, Queen Wilhelmina of the Netherlands approached Mangkunegara VII and GKR Timur saying that she had never seen a dance so beautiful, and later praised Nurul's performance.
 Nurul's performance became a headline at the Netherlands newspaper reported as a gift from Mangkunegara VII to the wedding, and several of the guests were reported to be interested in learning Eastern culture after seeing Nurul's dance.
 She was featured in Life magazine on 25 January 1937.

 In 1998, Nurul was awarded Citra Wanita Pembangunan Indonesia from the Indonesian Minister of State for the role of women, Mien Sugandhi.
-She later said that she give the award to her family as a Javanese woman who prioritize service to her family.
+She later said that she give the award to her family as a Javanese woman who prioritized service to her family.